Border Collies are always on their paws and need lots of exercise!

 Border Collies are extremely active and require at least two good walks a day where they can burn off all that extra energy.

-It’s essential your dog is able to come when called (we call this recall) because free running and play is vital for this breed.
+It’s essential your dog is able to come when called (we call this recall) because free running and play are vital for this breed.

 Border Collies also need to keep their minds busy with lots of mental exercise.
 A bored collie is an unhappy dog, and their behaviour will tell you that.
 What makes them happy is learning new tricks as well as taking part in dog sports like agility, flyball, working trials, hoopers and more.
 There’s nothing a Border Collie cannot turn their paws to.